mosop/cli/README.md

 AncientCommand.run
 ```

-This prints as:
+This prints:

 ```
 We the Earth
 ```

-A command's instance is also accessible with the `command` method in an option parser's scope.
+A command's instance is also accessible with the `command` method in option parser's scopes.

 ```crystal
 class AncientCommand < Cli::Command